Libris has a three pane Library.

 Click any Gallery or Collection to select it and you will see its contents displayed in the Center Pane.

 Click the little arrow next to a Collection to expand its contents within the Left Pane:

 Move a gallery or collection to another location by dragging and dropping within the Left Pane.

 "My Library" is standard across all Libris accounts and is what we call the "root level" of the Library.
 It cannot be renamed and only Library Staff users can see it.

 At the top of the left pane, also note two search tools: "find gallery/collection by name," which searches for your items by text match, and the File Search link, which reloads the left pane with a set of search filters that you can use to find the files you need.

-In the footer of the left pane, you'll find the Deleted Files section, to which you may drag any collection, gallery, or file you want to delete.
-Note that all files will be stored here for recovery if needed (you may access these files by clicking the Deleted Files text link), but you cannot recover galleries and collections once they've been deleted (only the files inside them).
+In the footer of the left pane, you'll find the Trash, to which you may drag any collection, gallery, or file you want to delete.
+Note that all files will be stored here for recovery if needed (you may access these files by clicking the Trash text link), but you cannot recover galleries and collections once they've been deleted (only the files inside them).